 The Labour Law has a section dedicated to disciplinary rules.
 Under the Labour Law it is not required that employers have their own disciplinary rules, and in the absence of disciplinary rules the provisions of the Labour Law apply.
 Any disciplinary rules put in place by employers must comply with the minimum procedural requirements set out in the Labour Law.
-The Ministry of Labour has issued by Order No. (28/1) of 1981 a guide for employers issuing their own disciplinary rules.
+The Ministry of Human Resources and Emiratisation has issued by Order No. (28/1) of 1981 a guide for employers issuing their own disciplinary rules.
 The Order serves only as a guide and is not mandatory.
-The Order provides that any new disciplinary rules must be approved by the Ministry of Labour before they come into effect.
+The Order provides that any new disciplinary rules must be approved by the Ministry of Human Resources and Emiratisation before they come into effect.
 The disciplinary rules must be in Arabic (and, if necessary, in any other language) and must be fixed in an appropriate place.
-The law does not specify what an appropriate place is but it is understood that the same must be made available to employees.
+The Labour Law does not specify what an appropriate place is but it is understood that the same must be made available to employees.
 Notification of the disciplinary rules to the employee, or their incorporation in the employment contract, is not a legal requirement but is recommended as best practice.